 This is a nice time of year for produce.
 Pretty much everything I see looks paintable.
 This half grapefruit is no exception.
 I was thinking about this painting routine that I've developed and I realized a couple of things.
 I wasn't really painting before I started doing this.
 I might demo something in my classroom or do some lettering (sign painting) on a weekend but that was pretty much it.
 I kept thinking that these little paintings would lead to something more ambitious but it turns out I'm quite content to do them as an end in themselves.
 It's very satisfying to finish a piece and having a deadline each day serves as a sort of fail-safe that usually keeps me from overworking things.
 It's fun. •sold

 I am an artist living in Northern California.
 In 1993 I graduated from

 U.C.
 Davis where I took classes from Wayne Thiebaud, Dave Hollowell and Roy DeForest.
-I currently teach art at Chana High School in Auburn California.
+I currently teach high school art in Placer County California.
 On this blog I have posted 1000 paintings in as many days.
 I took a break from that strict schedule for a couple of years but since the beginning of 2014 I have been completing one small painting on a daily basis.
 The practice of completing a painting a day suits my disposition and aesthetic.
 I have also found that modeling this sort of daily practice for my students is important.
 I am making these paintings available on ebay.
 Thanks for stopping by and check back often if you like what you see.